Garuda Indonesia: Beginnings (1949–60s)

 Garuda's fleet continued to grow throughout the 1960s, during which the airline continued its expansion.
 It acquired three Lockheed L-188 Electras in 1961, which supplemented its Convair CV-240 fleet, before taking delivery of its first jet aircraft, the Convair 990 Coronado, in 1963, which allowed it to launch flights to Hong Kong.

+In the early 1960s, Qantas overhauled engines from Garuda’s Lockheed L-188 Electra aircraft and transported them back to Jakarta.

 In 1965, the airline took delivery of its first Douglas DC-8, and grew beyond the Asian market it was focused on, beginning scheduled flights from Kemayoran Airport to Amsterdam and Frankfurt via Colombo, Bombay, and Prague.
 Rome and Paris became the airline's third and fourth European destinations, with flights stopping in Bombay and Cairo to refuel.
 Flights to the People's Republic of China began that same year, with service to Guangzhou via Phnom Penh, the first Indonesian airline to do so.